What You Should Know About Long-Term App Maintenance

-To stand out from the crowd and beat the competition, you need to constantly update your app.
+To stand out from the crowd and beat the competition, you need to update your app constantly to encourage downloads.
 The moment you stop maintaining and improving it, users will start looking for better options.
-Your competitors will take advantage of this and you’ll end up falling behind.
+Your competitors will take advantage of this, and you’ll end up falling behind.

 Maintaining your app in the long-term ensures you stay ahead of the competition.